Samantha Joyce - Registered Member BACP Accredited Counselling Psychotherapist

 1 Little Birches

-Welcome, I am Samantha Joyce and l offer low cost counselling.
-I have over 10 years' experience of working with school children, students and adults on mental health issues regarding family and relationship issues, bullying, self esteem, anger management, depression, anxiety, bereavement, eating disorders.
+Need space and time to talk?
+Looking for a way forward?
+Welcome, I am Samantha Joyce and l offer affordable, low cost counselling.
+I have over 10 years' experience of working with school children in Sidcup, Dartford and Bromley, students and adults on mental health issues regarding family and relationship issues, bullying, self esteem, anger management, depression, anxiety, bereavement, eating disorders.
 I have also worked at Bexley Life Skills Centre (BCU) and The Ellenor Lions Hospice as a volunteer counsellor.

 I offer flexibiity where needed in order to help with your life/work balance.